 as a lawyer.
-That means that the lawyer's individual liability insurance will cover any liability in connection with legal aid clinics, as long as the lawyer is acting under his or her title as an advokat .
-4. Are there any rules that prohibit advertising of pro bono successes or soliciting new pro bono clients?
+That means that the lawyer's individual liability insurance will cover any liability in connection with legal aid clinics, as long as the lawyer is acting under his or her title as an advokat.
+Are there any rules that prohibit advertising of pro bono successes or soliciting new pro bono clients?
 We are not aware of any rules in Denmark that prohibit advertising of pro bono successes or soliciting new pro bono clients.
 Danish law firms that participate in pro bono work regularly advertise their pro bono work on their websites, often referring to such work as "corporate social responsibility" (see, for example, the website of the Danish law firm Kammeradvokaten, which advertises its collaboration with the Copenhagen Legal Aid as part of its CSR program).
-5. Do lawyers receive any "Continuing Legal Education" or equivalent credit for pro bono hours worked?
+14 5.
+Do lawyers receive any "Continuing Legal Education" or equivalent credit for pro bono hours worked?
 Lawyers do not receive any "Continuing Legal Education" or equivalent credit for pro bono hours worked.
-In Denmark, continuing legal education can only be in the form of writing, teaching or participating in a formal course. (d) Sources of Pro Bono Opportunities and Key Contacts (d) Sources of Pro Bono Opportunities and K ey Contacts (d) Sources of Pro Bono Opportunities and K 1.
-Describe any governmental sources of pro bono and/or other legal services in Denmark.
-Section 323 of the Administration of Justice Act ( Retsplejeloven ) states that every person in Denmark has the right to basic, verbal legal advice free of charge.
+In Denmark, continuing legal education can only be in the form of writing, teaching or participating in a formal course.
+15 (d) Sources of Pro Bono Opportunities and K ey Contacts Describe any governmental sources of pro bono and/or other legal services in Denmark.
+Section 323 of the Administration of Justice Act (Retsplejeloven) states that every person in Denmark has the right to basic, verbal legal advice free of charge.
 This is sometimes referred to as "Step 1 legal aid" and is akin to a "legal A&E department".
+16 Step 1 legal aid is limited to verbal advice and is focused on determining whether a person has a viable legal claim and, if so, what are the possibilities for pursuing the claim and what chances there are of receiving further legal aid if a claim is pursued.
+17 This basic form of legal aid is available to all citizens regardless of income and is available for all types of legal questions.
+Step 1 legal aid is provided by lawyers acting in a voluntary capacity through legal aid clinics

-Kammeradvokaten, CSR - Social Responsibility, https://kammeradvokaten.dk/om-os/csr-social-ansvarlighed/koebenhavns-retshjaelp/ (last visited on May 1, 2019).
+14 Kammeradvokaten, CSR - Social Responsibility, https://kammeradvokaten.dk/om-os/csr-social-ansvarlighed/koebenhavns-retshjaelp/ (last visited on May 1, 2019).